 Protect Your Security Deposit When You Move In

-Record the condition of the property to safeguard your security deposit.
+Recording the condition of the rental at move-in is just one step in safeguarding your security deposit.

 By , Legal Editor

 Give your unit a thorough inspection before you move in.
 (Better yet, do it before you sign the lease!)
-It's best to inspect the premises before you move in; it will be easier to spot problems while the place is bare.
+Inspecting the rental before bringing all your furniture and belongings will make it easier to spot problems.

 Check for damage, dirt, mildew, and obvious wear and tear.
 Don't neglect to check out things that might not be readily apparent, such as water pressure and sink drainage in the kitchen and bathrooms, the operation of appliances, the appearance of floors and walls, and the condition of the pads under the carpet.